Skip to content

 • communication barriers and difficulties in managing or reporting these challenges

-• cognitive understanding – being unable to understand the difference between fact and fiction in online content and then repeating the content / behaviours in schools or colleges, or the consequences of doing so.
+• Cognitive understanding – being unable to understand the difference between fact and fiction in online content and then repeating the content / behaviours in schools or colleges, or the consequences of doing so.

-More information can be found at Types of Child Abuse & How to Prevent Them | NSPCC
+More information can be found by following the link: Types of Child Abuse & How to Prevent Them | NSPCC

 If you have concerns or are worried that a pupil / student is being abused, information on what to do can be found at Stat guidance template (publishing.service.gov.uk)